Egor-nnov/ClockFramesMerger/README.md

 /dotLeft\
 /dotRight

-Each directory should contain 30 animation storyboard files.
+Each directory should contain 30 animation storyboard files, excluding folders /dotLeft and /dotRight with 60 files.
-(See base release for an example)